Social Media Marketing Guidelines

 Define: Know What Your Social Media Strategy Will Look Like

 Whether working with an Internet marketing firm or trying to figure out social media marketing on your own, the defining phase helps clarify the strategy ahead.
-This is where all the research comes together to paint a clear picture of how social media fits into the Web marketing plan.
+This is where all the research comes together to paint a clear picture of how social media fits into the digital marketing plan.

 A social media marketing plan will have many goals, from high-level goals of the overall strategy to incremental goals based on timelines and by social media tactic.
 For example, the goals of a Facebook advertising campaign will be different than the goals of building a community within Facebook — however, they will often overlap.